JoakimOL/Ttm4135-compendium/src/11-key-establishment.md

 5. A replies with the result of a transformation on the received nonce (adding one for example)

 This protocol is called the `Needham-Schroeder protocol`

+### Fixing the Needham-Schroeder protocol {#sec:keys:server:fixing}
+Needham-Schroeder has an unfortunate vulnerability to replay attacks, where the attacker is able to replay old messages to make the honest party accept an old session key.

+Assuming the attacker gets hold of an old session key sent from the server and nonce in stage 2, it can masquerade as party A to persuade B to use the old key.
+Unless B keeps track of used nonces, it shouldn't notice a thing.

+To defend against this, we need keys to be "fresh" (new) for each session.
+There are three main ways of accomplishing this:

+1. nonces / "random challenges"
+2. timestamps
+3. counters

+Fixing the problem using nonces requires B to send A a nonce,  $N_B$, which A includes in its initial request to the server.
+The server replies in the normal way, including the nonces, key and a part that is meant for B, encrypted using the public key of B.
+Finally, A sends the part of the reply meant for B to B. B can then verify the nonce it started the protocol with.

+similar fixes can be done using timestamps and counters, as it is easy to check whether these are old or not.

 ## Forward secrecy{#sec:keys:forwardsecrecy}
 Forward secrecy is a property that describes whether leaking a long-term key fucks you up or not.
 If